Overcoming iv pain: Tips and tricks from medical professionals

 -Allergies: If you’re allergic to certain medications or materials used in the iv procedure, you may experience pain and swelling.

-Nurse toni is reviewing the handout about iv pain
+Nurse toni is analyzing the handout about iv pain

 Conclusion